Integrate with Microsoft

 In case your company uses Office 365, your corporate address book resides in Azure AD.

-Which is great, because you can integrate Azure AD with Federated Directory.
+You can integrate Azure AD with Federated Directory.

 Authentication with Microsoft